 Pam Didner: I read the first edition a while back, and I was, “Oh my God.”
 Yes, the PR is changing, and the world is changing.”
 That also somehow, um, I would say it’s a trigger point and then make me think about how the marketers should do the marketing moving forward.
 And I was like, you, I was a traditional marketer for a long time, especially on the pay side of things.
 So I get it.
 What about the second book?

 Douglas Burdett: Oh, the second book was Ogilvy on Advertising, which I read after I got out of the army and didn’t know what I wanted to do.
 And I read a lot of books about different career fields, and I, uh, read Ogilvy on Advertising.
 And I said, my goodness, that’s what I want to do.

 The next thing I knew, I was a New York adman.
 And it, I, it, you know, the right book at the right time can transform things.
 So.
 David Meerman Scott’s was the other one.
 And that’s where I felt like I got a second bite at the career apple.
-I could see where things were going.
-I was very excited.
+I could see where things were going and I was very excited.
 I felt like I’d gotten a reprieve almost.

 And I remember thinking I don’t ever want to be in a situation where I feel so irrelevant.
 Like I’m growing dinosaur scales.
 It just really bothered me more than maybe some, the average person.
 So I kept reading the books and just thought, you know, “It’s changing a lot, anyway, I got to keep up.”

 So I kept reading the books, and then I would, um, I would go to a marketing conference, and I know an author would be there.
 I would have already read their book on a Kindle, but I would buy a hard copy, put it in the suitcase, fly to the conference (Pam laughs), carry the book around in hopes that I could get it autographed.